Last Updated on October 5, 2022 by Jim Ferri

 This is not a single small museum that explores the history of Atlanta, as I expected.

-It is a wonderful, multifaceted complex that includes a Folklife Gallery showing how folk arts shaped traditions in the changing South; a presentation on Indians in Georgia; an exhibition on golf legend Bobby Jones Jr. and the evolution of the Masters Tournament; the charming and fascinating Smith Family Farm from the 1860s; and the 1928 Swan Mansion back through the woods behind the museum.
+It is a wonderful, multifaceted complex that includes a Folklife Gallery showing how folk arts shaped traditions in the changing South.
+But it also includes a presentation on Indians in Georgia, an exhibition on golf legend Bobby Jones Jr. and the evolution of the Masters Tournament.
+And there’s the charming and fascinating Smith Family Farm from the 1860s and the 1928 Swan Mansion back through the woods behind the museum.
+By all means don’t miss it – there’s something here for everyone.

 Most riveting, however, was the Center’s exhibition “Turning Point, the American Civil War,” which in a personal way explained the impact the Civil War had on people’s lives both in the North and the South.
 It was not pro-South, nor pro-North, but pro-education.